Salesforce Workflow: Everything You Need To Know

-If your organization is mature and you have been using Salesforce for a long time, you may have many Workflow Rules already set up.
-If they are running smoothly and you don’t need anything changed, why spend time migrating them to Process Builder?
+You may have many Workflow Rules already set up if your organization is mature and you have been using Salesforce for a long time.
+Why spend time migrating them to Process Builder if they are running smoothly and you don’t need anything changed?

 Process Builder in Salesforce performs every task that Workflow does (except sending outbound messages), plus some new tasks too.
 It also gives admins more control over the automation.
-For example, in Process Builder, you can easily set the exact order of automation.
+For example, you can easily set the exact order of automation.
 That was a lot more difficult when using Workflow.

 In Process Builder, you can configure many more automation functions than you can in Workflow.
-Process Builder is also easier to use.
-You design automation in using flowcharts rather than coding.
+It is also easier to use because you design automation in using flowcharts rather than coding.